deltachat/provider-db/_providers/yahoo.md

 To use Delta Chat with your Yahoo email address you have to create an "App-Password" in the account security screen and use it in Delta Chat:

 In your [account security screen](https://login.yahoo.com/account/security) you will find a setting titled "Generate app password".
-Pleaso use it to generate an app password.
+Please use it to generate an app password.
 Then enter the generated password in Delta Chat.